-- Lampshaded in Airplane!
-2: The Sequel.
+- Lampshaded in Airplane II: The Sequel.
 When President Reagan is talking to the Commissioner, he says to go Split Screen (and it does).

-- Director Brian De Palma uses split screens in many of his movies( Sisters, Carrie, Phantom of the Paradise.)
+- Director Brian De Palma uses split screens in many of his movies, including Sisters, Carrie, Phantom of the Paradise.

 - Spooks and 24 both had this effect as a signature of their styles.

 - CSI: Miami has started using those for lab sequences.